History of the Serbs: Early modern period

 The Serbs had taken an active part in the wars fought in the Balkans against the Ottoman Empire, and also organized uprisings.
 Because of this, they suffered persecution and their territories were devastated.
 Major migrations from Serbia into Habsburg territory ensued.
 The period of Ottoman rule in Serbia lasted from the second half of the 15th century to the beginning of the 19th century, interrupted by three periods of Habsburg occupation during later Habsburg-Ottoman wars.

 In early 1594, the Serbs in Banat rose up against the Ottomans.
 The rebels had, in the character of a holy war, carried war flags with the icon of Saint Sava.
 After suppressing the uprising, the Ottomans publicly incinerated the relics of Saint Sava at the Vračar plateau on April 27, 1595.
 The incineration of Sava's relics provoked the Serbs, and empowered the Serb liberation movement.
 From 1596, the center of anti-Ottoman activity in Herzegovina was the Tvrdoš Monastery in Trebinje.
 An uprising broke out in 1596, but the rebels were defeated at the field of Gacko in 1597, and were forced to capitulate due to the lack of foreign support.

 After allied Christian forces had captured Buda from the Ottoman Empire in 1686 during the Great Turkish War, Serbs from Pannonian Plain (present-day Hungary, Slavonia region in present-day Croatia, Bačka and Banat regions in present-day Serbia) joined the troops of the Habsburg Monarchy as separate units known as Serbian Militia.
 Serbs, as volunteers, massively joined the Austrian side.
 In 1688, the Habsburg army took Belgrade and entered the territory of present-day Central Serbia.
 Louis William, Margrave of Baden-Baden called Serbian Patriarch Arsenije III Čarnojević to raise arms against the Turks; the Patriarch accepted and returned to the liberated Peć.
 As Serbia fell under Habsburg control, Leopold I granted Arsenije nobility and the title of duke.
 In early November, Arsenije III met with Habsburg commander-in-chief, General Enea Silvio Piccolomini in Prizren; after this talk he sent a note to all Serb bishops to come to him and collaborate only with Habsburg forces.

 A large migration of Serbs to Habsburg lands was undertaken by Patriarch Arsenije III.
 The large community of Serbs concentrated in Banat, southern Hungary and the Military Frontier included merchants and craftsmen in the cities, but mainly refugees that were peasants.
-Serbia remained under Ottoman control until the early 19th century, with the eruption of the Serbian Revolution in 1804.
+Smaller groups of Serbs also migrated to the Russian Empire, where they occupied high positions in the military circles.
+In Russian empire there even created a big historic region, the New Serbia Serbia remained under Ottoman control until the early 19th century, with the eruption of the Serbian Revolution in 1804.